operator-framework/operator-sdk/doc/operator-scope.md

 * `deploy/operator.yaml`:
   * Set `WATCH_NAMESPACE=""` to watch all namespaces instead of setting it to the pod's namespace
+  * Set `metadata.namespace` to define the namespace where the operator will be deployed.
 * `deploy/role.yaml`:
   * Use `ClusterRole` instead of `Role`
 * `deploy/role_binding.yaml`:
   * Use `ClusterRoleBinding` instead of `RoleBinding`
   * Use `ClusterRole` instead of `Role` for `roleRef`
   * Set the subject namespace to the namespace in which the operator is deployed.
+* `deploy/service_account.yaml`:
+  * Set `metadata.namespace` to the namespace where the operator is deployed.

 ### Example for cluster-scoped operator